-Caldwell, NJ – February 11, 2013 – Caldwell College will celebrate the professional accomplishments of three of its alumni at its 28th Veritas Awards Dinner on Friday March 22, 2013.
+Caldwell, NJ – February 11, 2013 – Caldwell University will celebrate the professional accomplishments of three of its alumni at its 28th Veritas Awards Dinner on Friday March 22, 2013.

 The Veritas Award is the highest honor the college bestows on its alumnae/alumni for their professional excellence in diverse fields.